ndonolli/imaginathan-space-site/projects/new-booking-flow.md

 The benefits, for this case, were night and day.
 You can have lamba-calculus level confidence  rendering views based off immutable state, which is the main selling point.
 But the developer benefits are the real secret weapon.
 Time travel debugging, a maintainable event dispatch system, and improved testing do wonders when developing within a deep forest of many conditionals.
 There are tradeoffs of course, the main one being the burden of boilerplate.
 And there is no framework for the designation of events - it must be maintained with a conviction to not break convention.

 With this in place, the front end was well equipped to be reactive to the data received from the back end.
 A major issue of the legacy booking flow was that the “shopping cart” state was kept client side.
 I moved nearly all business logic and validations server-side and was able to gather much more abandoned cart data for our CRM.
 Only UI state and service data was used for rendering client side.

+The non RESTful resources of the API were secure endpoints responsible for securely managing credit card payments handled via a third party payment processor.
+The system was built platform agnostic, although only Stripe and Square were the only processors used in production.
+Token-based authentication was used for sessions and as another mechanism to manage server-side state.

 The whole booking flow was initiated via a JavaScript snippet we provided clients to use on their site, which is standard.
 The booking flow was designed mobile-first with an emphasis on responsiveness.
 It was contained in a lightbox even on small viewports, which was pretty rare among our competitors (most just redirected).